bandundu/email-archiver/README.md

 🚨🚨🚨 IMPORTANT DISCLAIMER 🚨🚨🚨

-**This project is currently still in early development and lacks proper authentication.** It is **NOT** recommended to expose this application to the public as you will be providing the world your emails.
+**This project is currently in early development, and things may break unexpectedly.
+It also lacks proper authentication.** It is **NOT** recommended to expose this application to the internet, as you will be providing the world access to your emails.
 Use at your own discretion and only in a controlled environment for now.

+While feedback and contributions are appreciated during this early development phase, please note that this project is not yet suitable for use as a stable email backup solution.
+The first stable release is targeted for the end of the year.
+If you require a reliable email archiving solution, it is advisable to wait until the stable release.

+**Use at your own risk and in a controlled environment only.**

 # Briefbox

-Briefbox is a powerful tool for archiving emails from multiple IMAP and POP3 accounts.
+Briefbox is a tool for archiving emails from multiple IMAP and POP3 accounts.
 It provides a user-friendly web interface for managing email accounts, searching archived emails, and viewing email details along with attachments.
 One of the standout features of Briefbox is its advanced search functionality, which allows users to quickly find specific emails using various criteria.

 ![grafik](https://github.com/bandundu/email-archiver/assets/41874924/6b0b06f3-0f49-4f55-82a9-3471c7ee0c42)
 ![grafik](https://github.com/bandundu/email-archiver/assets/41874924/856f4f56-6016-476b-857f-f63fe37706aa)